baggepinnen/SeeToDee.jl/docs/src/index.md

 ## Available discretization methods
 The following methods are available
 - [`SeeToDee.Rk4`](@ref) An explicit 4th order Runge-Kutta integrator with ZoH input.
 Supports non-stiff differential equations only.
 If called with StaticArrays, this method is allocation free.
+- [`SeeToDee.Rk3`](@ref) An explicit 3rd order Runge-Kutta integrator with ZoH input.
+Supports non-stiff differential equations only.
+If called with StaticArrays, this method is allocation free.
+- [`SeeToDee.Heun`](@ref) An explicit 2nd order Runge-Kutta integrator with ZoH input.
+Supports non-stiff differential equations only.
+If called with StaticArrays, this method is allocation free.
+- [`SeeToDee.ForwardEuler`](@ref) An explicit 1st order Runge-Kutta integrator with ZoH input.
+Supports non-stiff differential equations only.
+If called with StaticArrays, this method is allocation free.
 - [`SeeToDee.SimpleColloc`](@ref) A [textbook](https://www.equalsharepress.com/media/NMFSC.pdf) implementation of a direct collocation method (includes trapezoidal integration as a special case) with ZoH input.
 Supports stiff differential-algebraic equations (DAE) and fully implicit form $0 = F(ẋ, x, u, p, t)$.

 See their docstrings for more details.